lehins/tutorials/Haskell/containers/containers.md

 `Map` is one of the most interesting and commonly used abstractions from the package, so most of the examples will be based on it.
-Moreover, interface provided for `Map`, `IntMap`, `Set` and `IntSet` is very similar, so corresponding examples can be easily derived for all of the above.
+Moreover, interface provided for `Map`, `IntMap`, `Set` and `IntSet` is very similar, so analogous examples can be easily derived for all of the above.

 ### Setup a problem.

 One of the common mappings in real life, that we encounter, is a person's identification number, that maps a unique number to an actual human being.
-Social Security Number (SSN) is normally used for that purpose in the USA and despite that it is not totally unique, for demonstration purpose, we will assume it actually is.
+Social Security Number (SSN) is what normally used for that purpose in the USA and despite that it is not totally unique, for demonstration purpose, we can assume it actually is.
 Although it is a 9 digit number and using `IntMap` would be more efficient, it does have some structure to it and we will take advantage of it, so we will use a custom data type `SSN` as a key.